langurmonkey/website-source/content/blog/2024/jujutsu.md

 This allows `jj` to undo and redo operations with easy to go back and forth in the repo history, with the help of `jj undo`.
 Super handy.

 ## Conclusions

+I was surprised when I could find almost no content on Jujutsu in the web, especially given how good it is.
+This may be due to the project still being worked on, and/or its adoption being super low, almost non-existent.
+I myself have only used it in testing or personal projects, where I'm the only committer.
+I think the native workflow is super clean, but I'm not entirely convinced by the `jj git pus/pull` stuff.
+That's why I did not cover it here.
+That said, I'm waiting for the native backend to be ready for prime time, as I would like to give it a spin then, when its power bar is full.

+All in all, I think either Jujutsu, or something very similar, will eventually replace Git as the de facto <acronym title="Distributed Version Control System">DVCS</acronym>.
+Its compatibility with the latter will certainly help in that regard.
+To me, going back to the Git workflow after playing around with Jujutsu for some days feels *wrong*.
+I hope you give it a try, and maybe you'll also become a convinced *Jujutser*.

 [^1]: https://doc.rust-lang.org/book